POC Advocacy at the Public Utilities Commission

 Power Charge Indifference Adjustment: POC is challenging utilities’ proposal of the Power Charge Indifference Adjustment (PCIA), which is an exit fee charged to customers that choose another provider of electricity service through direct access or local community choice aggregation (CCA).
 In other words, because investor owned utilities are natural monopolies in California, the PCIA makes it harder for renewable or cleaner sources of energy to start up business, because the PCIA would increase costs for customers who wanted to go elsewhere.
 POC has been fighting the CPUC and utilities companies against this charge and advocating for the formation of CCAs in the San Diego region as a cleaner, more reliable source of energy.
 The CPUC recently approved the PCIA in October 2018, but POC is going to continue fighting the CPUC against this approval.

 WEMA Fire Recovery: Ten years ago, the Witch, Guejito and Rice forest fires blazed through San Diego, burning over 198,000 acres and destroying over 1300 homes.
 The utilities’ power lines caused $379 million in damage costs that SDG&E tried to pass onto ratepayers in the form of increased utilities rates.
 POC has been fighting SDG&E’s attempts, and intervened in the CPUC proceeding in which SDG&E tried to recover their costs.
 Thanks to POC’s intervention, the CPUC ruled in 2017 that SDG&E did not reasonably manage and operate its facilities that caused the three fires, and denied cost recovery.
-However, SDG&E has appealed this denial to the 9th Circuit, and POC is going to continue to fight them every step of the way!
+However, SDG&E has appealed to the California Supreme Court and is currently under consideration, and POC is going to continue to fight them every step of the way!
 Read more here.